 This new change would likely reduce the number of people required to manage the traffic.
 However, Mr. Khan could not comment on how many reductions they would have to make in the force after replacing men with machines.

 Data sharing is critical in the safe city project as any hindrance in the exchange of relevant information can deem all the efforts null and void.
-The coordination of the government departments have not been exemplary in the past, but Mr. Khan proclaimed that they have good coordination with other departments such as excise, police, and PITB, etc. due to which they have not faced problems in the data sharing process.
+The coordination of the government departments has not been exemplary in the past, but Mr. Khan proclaimed that they have good coordination with other departments such as excise, police, and PITB, etc. due to which they have not faced problems in the data sharing process.

 The sad reality of Pakistan is that most of the drivers are not licensed, and usually many children in their teens get behind the wheel of the car or start riding motorcycles, which clearly is against the law, and there aren’t any effective measures present to stop such practices.